 Specification Ref.
-Learning outcomes Notes Notation WWWW.
-Mynainscio STA TISTICS MAJOR: BIVARIATE DATA (a) Exclusic Scatter diagrams Sb1 Understand what bivariate data are and know the conventions for choice of axis for variables in a scatter diagram.
+Learning outcomes Notes STATISTICS a: BIVARIATE DATA Scatter diagrams Sb1 Understand what bivariate data are and know the conventions for choice of axis for variables in a scatter diagram.
 In the random on non-random case the independent variable is often one which the experimenter controls; the dependent variable is the one which is measured.
 The independent variable is usually plotted on the horizontal axis.
 In the random on random case (where both variables are measured), it may be that one is more naturally seen as a function of the other; this determines which variable is plotted on which axis. b2 Be able to use and interpret a scatter diagram.
 To look for outliers (by eye).
-To gain insight into the situation, for example to decide whether a test for correlation or association might be appropriate.
+To gain insight into the situation, for example, to decide whether a test for correlation or association might be appropriate.
 Learners may be asked to add to a given scatter diagram in order to interpret a new situation. b3 Interpret a scatter diagram produced by software.
 Including where the software draws a trendline and gives a value for pmcc or (pmcc) .
 Pearson's product b4 Be able to calculate the pmcc from raw data or summary statistics.
-The use of a calculator is expected for calculation from raw data.
-Summary statistics formulae will be given.
-Sample value r. moment correlation coefficient (pmcc) b5 Know when it is appropriate to carry out a hypothesis test using Pearson's product moment correlation coefficient.
-The data must be random on random i.e. both variables must be random.
+Use of a calculator is expected for calculation from raw data.
+Summary statistics formulae given. moment correlation coefficient (nmcc) b5 Know when it is appropriate to carry out a hypothesis test using Pearson's product moment correlation The data must be random on random i.e. both variables must be random.
 There must be a modelling assumption that the data are drawn from a bivariate Normal distribution.
-This may be recognised on a scatter diagram by an approximately elliptical distribution of points.
-Learners will not be required to know the formal meaning of bivariate Normality but will be expected to know that where one or both of the distributions is skewed, bimodal, etc., the procedure is likely to be inappropriate.
-The test is for correlation, a linear relationship, so a scatter diagram is helpful to check that the data cloud does not indicate a non-linear relationship.
+This may be coefficient.